marctuscher/TravellingSalesmanOsm/README.md

 # TravellingSalesmanOsm

+Travelling salesman problem on OpenStreetMap data.
+Shortest path distances by Dijkstra's algortihmn.
+Frontend built with react and leaflet.

 This repository serves as part of an assignment at my university.

 OpenStreetMap protobuf files as found on http://download.geofabrik.de/europe.html are read into an efficient internal